microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 * query as data source: Lineage will show the input table as `dbo.COMPLEX`.
 * Spark jobs that use Synapse tables in the same synapse workspace for input and output (all operations are done in Synapse in this scenario and no lineage is emitted).

+Limited support for Azure Synapse as an output:

+* Due to the implementation by Databricks, it will report output lineage to the staging folder path used to temporarily store the data before a Polybase / Copy command is executed inside of your Synapse SQL Pool.

 ## Azure SQL DB

 Supports Azure SQL DB through the [Apache Spark Connector for Azure SQL DB](https://docs.microsoft.com/en-us/sql/connect/spark/connector?view=sql-server-ver15).